 Read more about these awards

 The College is proud to participate in this first-of-its-kind program, which offers free tuition to eligible students from middle-class families in New York state.
-Fall 2018 applications were accepted until July 23.
+Spring 2019 applications will be accepted until Jan.
+14.

 Read more about the Excelsior Scholarship